Cover Image for The Worst Stock Market Crashes in History – And How to Prepare for the Next One

 4. The Housing Market Crash of 2008

-What happened: This is one you probably remember — the housing market collapse of 2008.
-Over the course of 2008, the Dow fell almost 34%, and it wasn’t until early 2009 that it began to climb again.
+What happened: This is one you probably remember: the housing market collapse of 2008.
+Over the course of 2008, the Dow fell almost 34%, and it wasn't until early 2009 that it began to climb again.

-As the name suggests, it was the real estate market that led to this collapse.However, the exact factors at play are complex, and economists disagree over whether the banks or the Fed share more responsibility for the crash.
+As the name suggests, it was the real estate market that led to this collapse.
+However, the exact factors at play are complex, and economists disagree over whether the banks or the Fed share more responsibility for the crash.

 Once real estate prices began to drop and the federal funds rate began to rise, credit in the US froze, leading to an economic collapse.

 What we learned: The lesson behind the housing market collapse is that companies are often affected by factors outside their control, meaning that investors must keep an eye on all economic conditions.
+It emphasized how interconnected financial markets, banks, and the real estate sector truly are.

 The real estate market and the stock market are two entirely different markets, yet the collapse of one quickly led to the collapse of the other.
 Nevertheless, most high-quality companies survived the crash and soon went on to climb to the highs we see today.

 5. The Stock Market Crash of 2020

-What happened: One of the most significant crashes in recent memory occurred in 2020, when a decade-long bull market came to a sudden halt due to the onset of the COVID-19 pandemic.
-While the virus served as the immediate trigger, the crash was exacerbated by market weaknesses that had been building for years, including overvaluations and excessive risk-taking—creating a massive bubble that was ready to burst.
+While the virus served as the immediate trigger, the crash was exacerbated by market weaknesses that had been building for years.
+Overvaluations and excessive risk-taking created a massive bubble ready to burst.

-As history has shown, it doesn’t take much for a market to crash—just the right (or wrong) combination of events.
+As history has shown, it doesn't take much for a market to crash; just the right (or wrong) combination of events.

 By April 2020, U.S. unemployment had soared to 14.8%, the highest level since the Great Depression.
 In response, Congress passed the $2 trillion Coronavirus Aid, Relief, and Economic Security (CARES) Act, which helped stabilize the economy and delivered financial relief to millions of Americans.